wortelus/xplane-streamdeck/README.md

 I still strongly recommend checking the examples and work your way from there, they are based on 737 Zibo.

+### What is planned / WIP?
+- Dynamic dataref display types
+- More types of labels
+- Gauges

 ## Dependencies
 - NumPy
 - PyYAML